taitulism/Bootstruct/README.md

 		$ npm install bootstruct
 	```

 2. Unlike other frameworks, Bootstruct doesn't create a server for you.
-Create a `server-index.js` file with the following content:
+In your new project folder, create a `server-index.js` file with the following content:
 	```js
 		var http = require('http');
 		var app  = require('bootstruct')();  // <-- require and init